SURGroup/UQpy/docs/source/surrogates/polynomial_chaos.rst

 Univariate Orthonormal Polynomials
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Different families of univariate polynomials can be used for the PCE method.
-These polynomials must always be orthonormal with respect to the arbitrary distribution.
-In UQpy, two families of polynomials are currently available that can be used from their corresponding classes, namely the ``Legendre`` and ``Hermite`` polynomial class, appropriate for data generated from a Uniform and a Normal distribution respectively.
+These polynomials must always be orthonormal
+with respect to the arbitrary distribution.
+In UQpy, two families of polynomials are currently available that can be
+used from their corresponding classes, namely the :class:`.Legendre` and :class:`.Hermite` polynomial class, appropriate for
+data generated from a Uniform and a Normal distribution respectively.

 Polynomials Class Descriptions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^